 The second book is called Stay With Me.
 It’s about a guy that got hurt in the military.
 So he’s in this wellness center, and he’s depressed at the moment.
 He lost his eyesight and didn’t want to talk to anybody.
 Then comes the girl, and she is going to be a psychologist.
 So, she’s interning at this place, and she will crack him out of his shell, and romance will bloom between them.
 In this book, we do have trigger warnings for suicide and depression.

 The fourth book, Watch Over Me, follows a girl.
 She has a very abusive father.
 He was in prison, but he recently got out.
 So she has to run away because her father wants to kill her.
-Then you’re going to follow a guy also who he’s a Coast Guard.
+Then you’re going to follow a guy also who is a Coast Guard.
 He is good friends with her brother, who is in the military.

 Author: Mila Gray